- Part of:

 How we tested this website

-We tested a combination of our CMS templates, our logged-in and logged-out applications.
+We tested a combination of content templates, and the following applications:

 The site is tested at least once a year.